-Because there are no risks to the environment, there are no expected consumer exposures, and there are no expected inhalation exposures to workers and the general population and there are no other routes of concern, EPA has determined that the new chemical substance is not likely to present unreasonable risk to human health or the environment under the conditions of use.
+Because no unreasonable risks to workers, the general population, or the environment were identified, and there are no expected consumer exposures, EPA has determined that the new chemical substance is not likely to present unreasonable risk to human health or the environment under the conditions of use.

-12/19/2019 /s/
+04/26/2020 /s/

 Date: Tala R. Henry, Ph.D.

 Deputy Director for Programs

 Office of Pollution Prevention and Toxics